1962 4¢ Brien McMahon

-McMahon was born in Norwalk, Fairfield County, Connecticut.
+McMahon was born on October 6, 1903, in Norwalk, Fairfield County, Connecticut.
 After graduating from Yale law school he practiced law, and then became a city judge in 1933.
-McMahon resigned to become a special assistant to the Attorney General of the United States from 1933-35.
-From 1935-39, he served as Assistant Attorney General of the U.S., in charge of the Department of Justice Criminal Division.
+He went on to serve as a special assistant to the Attorney General of the United States and later Assistant Attorney General of the U.S., in charge of the Department of Justice Criminal Division.

 In 1944, McMahon was elected to the U.S. Senate.
-He was re-elected in 1950, and served until his death on July 28, 1952.
+He was re-elected in 1950, and served until his death.
 McMahon served as chairman of the Joint Committee on Atomic Energy.
-He also authored the McMahon Act for the control of atomic energy, which resulted in the establishment of the Atomic Energy Commission (AEC) in 1946.
+In 1945 he introduced a bill that would put control and development of nuclear technology into civilian, rather than military, hands.
+President Truman signed the Atomic Energy Act of 1946 (sometimes called the McMahon Act) establishing the United States Atomic Energy Commission.
 The AEC directed the development and use of atomic energy for both military and civilian purposes.

 In 1952, McMahon proposed the creation of an “army” of young Americans to serve as “missionaries of democracy.”
 The proposal served as one of the inspirations for the Peace Corps, established in 1961.